-The EIA (U.S. Energy Information Administration) estimates that the Haynesville Shale, located in Louisiana, Southwestern Arkansas, and Eastern Texas, produced ~6.0 Bcf (billion cubic feet) per day of natural gas in October 2016.
-This is according to the EIA’s Drilling Productivity Report released on November 14, 2016.
+The EIA (U.S. Energy Information Administration) has estimated that the Haynesville Shale, located in Louisiana, southwestern Arkansas, and eastern Texas, produced ~6.1 Bcf (billion cubic feet) per day of natural gas in April 2016.
+This estimation is based on the EIA’s Drilling Productivity Report released on May 16, 2016.

 Haynesville rigs and monthly additions from the average rig

-The number of active rigs at the Haynesville Shale was 20 in October 2016, three more than the previous month.
-In October 2015, there were 29 drilling rigs in the region.
-Most of the Haynesville rigs are horizontal in trajectory.
+The number of active rigs at the Haynesville Shale was 16 in April 2016, one less than in the previous month.
+In April 2015, there were 32 drilling rigs in the region.
+It’s important to note that most of the Haynesville rigs are horizontal in trajectory.

-From October 2008 to October 2016, additional natural gas production per rig at the Haynesville Shale rose 3.7x.
-In the 12 months through October 2016, the natural gas production addition per rig rose only 0.7%.
+From April 2008 to April 2016, additional natural gas production per rig at the Haynesville Shale rose from ~1.2 MMcf (million cubic feet) per day to ~5.3 MMcf per day, or by 3.2x.
+In the 12 months leading up to April 2016, the natural gas production addition per rig rose 13%.

 What does this mean for oilfield services companies?

 Steady Haynesville Shale drilling and production activities can lead to steady revenues for oilfield equipment and services providers.
-Strong drilling, exploration, and production can also help maintain steady margins for companies like Schlumberger (SLB), Halliburton (HAL), Weatherford International (WFT), and CARBO Ceramics (CRR).
+Strong drilling, exploration, and production also help maintain steady margins for companies such as Baker Hughes (BHI), C&J Energy Services (CJES), Weatherford International (WFT), and CARBO Ceramics (CRR).

 CJES makes up 0.01% of the iShares Russell 2000 ETF (IWM), but for investors looking for exposure to the energy sector, energy makes up 2.8% of IWM.